aragon/ve-governance/README.md

   - Custom exit queue logic via custom exit queue managers
   - Custom escrow curves
   - Custom voting contracts other than SimpleGaugeVoter
+  - Custom epoch clock logic via the `Clock.sol` contract

-- Additionally, we use libraries like `EpochDurationLib`, `CurveCoefficientLib` and `SignedFixedPointMathLib` that allow users to make minimal, consistent and gas-efficient customisations to things like epoch length and curve shapes.
+- Additionally, we use libraries like `CurveCoefficientLib` and `SignedFixedPointMathLib` that allow users to make minimal, consistent and gas-efficient customisations to things like epoch length and curve shapes.

 ## Rewards